 The different flavours of agile are united by certain key characteristics:

-- Short development iterations known as sprints.
+Short development iterations known as timeboxes or sprints.

-- Very close working between developers and stakeholders.
+Very close working between developers and stakeholders.

-- Regular reprioritisation of work.
+Regular reprioritisation of work.

-- Rapid and flexible approach to addressing scope change.
+Rapid and flexible approach to addressing scope change.

-In traditional projects, the emphasis is on scope.
+In many projects, the emphasis is on scope.
 Within the identification process and definition process, the requirements management and solutions development functions play a major role.
 Planning then derives time and cost from scope.

 In agile projects, the emphasis is on time and cost.
 Scope is derived from these so that planning is concerned with what scope can be delivered within the constraints of time and cost.
 The identification and definition processes are reduced and focus on broad functions and features rather than the detail of what will deliver those functions and features.
 The detail is prototyped during the delivery process and finalised through close co-operation between stakeholders and developers.